Personal Independence Payment (PIP)

 All Personal Independence Payment (PIP) appointments at assessment centres have been postponed.
 To claim PIP contact the PIP Centre

 If you are already getting PIP your payments will continue to be paid as normal.
 PIP award review activity resumed from 21 July 2020 and measures have been put in place to make sure PIP payments continue as normal until the review has ended.

 If you need an assessment it will be conducted by phone.
 Children reaching age 16 will continue to get their DLA payments as normal until invited to claim PIP and having done so, until their PIP claim is decided.

 About Personal Independence Payment (PIP)

 PIP helps towards some of the extra costs arising from having a long-term health condition or disability that is expected to last for 12 months or longer.
-Entitlement to PIP is based on the effect a long term health condition has on your daily life, not the condition itself.
+Entitlement to PIP is based on the effect a long-term health condition has on your daily life, not the condition itself.

 - and your benefit is due to come to an end or if you report a change in your care or mobility needs

 How PIP is made up

-Each component has two rates; standard and enhanced.
-If you qualify for PIP, you will get money for one or both components.
+PIP is made up of two components (parts); a 'daily living component' and a 'mobility component'.
+Each part has two rates; standard and enhanced.
+If you qualify for PIP, you will get money for one or both parts.